Engarif3/MenuCraft/README.md

 - Admin can manage dishes (create/edit/delete dishes).
 - Admin can manage categories (create/edit/delete categories).
+- REST APIs for communication with the frontend.
 - Dockerized setup for development and production environments.
 - MariaDB database integration.